Caregiver Support

 - How does the AFCSP program work?

 Funds for AFCSP are made available in each county to assist individuals to purchase services and goods related to the care of someone with Alzheimer’s disease.
 Funds may be available, depending on the county’s priorities and the person’s need for services.
 In some instances, the funds are used within the county to expand or develop new services related to Alzheimer’s disease, such as respite care, adult day care or support groups or services.
-Please note that there may be income restrictions and it is best to contact the ADRC of the Lakeshore to determine eligibility. - What types of goods and services does the program purchase?
+Please note that there may be income restrictions, and it is best to contact the ADRC of the Lakeshore to determine eligibility. - What types of goods and services does the program purchase?

 Allowable services are those which are necessary to maintain a person with Alzheimer’s disease in the community, typical services have included in-home help, respite care, adult day care, and transportation.
 Goods provided have included nutritional supplements, security systems, specialized clothing, incontinence products, home delivered meals, home adaption, specialized equipment. - Do I need a doctor’s statement?